paulscherrerinstitute/CIO_EVM/README.md

 registers).
 Note that the EVR-compatible feature is *not* present in the VME-EVM.

+### Other Missing Features

+Some features documented for the DC-EVR are not implemented in the embedded version used by CIO_EVM.
+This includes e.g., the DC-related registers (measured value, target etc.; these are part of the EVG registers but for sake of consistency it would be nice if they also would be at least readable from the EVR register space in the standard places).

 ### Backplane Distribution

 Unfortunately it is currently not possible to *receive* the event stream